Skip to content

 Definition

 Constrained decoding, also called guided or structured decoding, is a method that guarantees a language model's output conforms to a predefined format such as valid JSON, a regular expression, or a context-free grammar.
 Instead of generating freely and hoping the result parses, the decoder restricts the model at every step so that only tokens which keep the output legal can be chosen.
-This turns "please respond in JSON" from a polite request that sometimes fails into a hard guarantee.
+This turns “please respond in JSON” from a polite request that sometimes fails into a hard guarantee the format will hold.

 How the constraint is enforced

-The target format is compiled into a state machine, typically a finite-state machine for regular grammars or a pushdown automaton for nested structures like JSON.
+The target format is compiled into a state machine — typically a finite-state machine for regular grammars or a pushdown automaton for nested structures like JSON.
 At each generation step the automaton's current state defines exactly which next tokens are valid.
 The decoder applies a mask to the model's output probabilities, setting the probability of every illegal token to zero, then samples only from the survivors.
-Libraries such as Outlines and XGrammar precompute these state-to-token maps so the masking adds little overhead, and in some cases throughput actually rises because invalid retries are eliminated.
+Libraries such as Outlines and XGrammar precompute these state-to-token maps so the masking adds little overhead, and in some cases throughput actually rises because the model never wastes tokens on malformed output that would have to be discarded and generated again from scratch.

 Why sovereign operators care

-When a locally hosted model feeds a downstream program, an automation script, a database write, or a tool call, malformed output breaks the pipeline.
-Constrained decoding makes the model a reliable component: the output is always parseable, so no brittle text-scraping or repair logic is needed.
-It is the foundation of dependable function calling and agent workflows running entirely on one's own hardware.
+When a locally hosted model feeds a downstream program — an automation script, a database write, or a tool call — malformed output breaks the pipeline.
+Constrained decoding makes the model a reliable component: the output is always parseable, so no brittle text-scraping or repair logic is needed to clean up after it.
+It is the foundation of dependable function calling and agent workflows running entirely on one's own hardware, where there is no vendor API to lean on and no support desk when a script silently mangles a response.
+For anyone wiring a home model into real automation, it converts a probabilistic tool into a dependable one.

-Constrained decoding operates purely on the model's output logits at generation time, so it composes cleanly with throughput techniques like continuous batching and with the standard KV cache.
+Constrained decoding operates purely on the model's output logits at generation time, so it composes cleanly with throughput techniques like continuous batching, the standard KV cache, and the latency smoothing of chunked prefill.

 In Simple Terms